thisisharsh7/ccux/README.md

 **⭐ Star this project if you find it useful!**

-Built with enterprise-grade architecture and ❤️ for developers who love both terminal and web interfaces.
+Built with enterprise-grade architecture and ❤️ for developers who love terminal interfaces.

 **🚀 Ready for production • 🧩 Modular by design • 📊 Performance optimized**

----

-## 🌐 Web Platform Available!

-**New: Complete web interface for CCUX!** A beautiful Next.js + FastAPI web application that makes AI-powered landing page generation accessible through an intuitive browser interface.

-**📖 See [README-WEB.md](README-WEB.md)** for the complete web platform documentation including:
-- Frontend + Backend setup and architecture
-- Real-time generation with project dashboard
-- One-command startup with `./start.sh`
-- Full deployment guides for production

-**🎯 Choose your interface**: Terminal (this README) or Web (README-WEB.md) — both powered by the same AI engine!